iluwatar/java-design-patterns/service-locator/README.md

 ---
+title: "Service Locator Pattern in Java: Simplifying Service Access in Complex Systems"
-title: Service Locator
+shortTitle: Service Locator
+description: "Master the Service Locator pattern in Java with our comprehensive guide.
+Learn how it simplifies dependency management in large-scale applications, promoting cleaner code and reusability."
 category: Structural
 language: en
 tag:
   - Decoupling
   - Dependency management
   - Enterprise patterns
   - Instantiation
 ---

 ## Also known as

 * Service Registry

-## Intent
+## Intent of Service Locator Design Pattern

-The Service Locator design pattern provides a way to decouple the creation of clients and services by using a central registry to locate service instances.
+The Java Service Locator pattern provides a method to decouple Java clients and services by using a central service registry.

-## Explanation
+## Detailed Explanation of Service Locator Pattern with Real-World Examples

 Real-world example